+See also Figure 3 left hand side for a summary of the positive control.

-Using expert-completed ToxTemps both as c.
-It isolates the model’s intrinsic capabilities.
-Unlike classical rule-based systems, LLMs generate text based on probabilities and offer no guarantees of consistency, completeness, or contextual accuracy25.
-Consequently, even with a filled ToxTemp as input, an LLM may still hallucinate or misplace information.
+Using expert-completed ToxTemps both as the source documents (i.e., the context from which the model must extract information) and as the reference answer for evaluation is intentional.
+This design isolates the model’s intrinsic ability to extract, summarise, and place information when the content is explicitly present in the provided context.
+Unlike classical rule-based systems, LLMs generate text based on probabilities and offer no guarantees of consistency, completeness, or contextual accuracy27.
+Consequently, even with a filled ToxTemp as input, an LLM may still hallucinate, confuse or misplace information.

 Document selection and initial screening

 Eight expert-completed, peer-reviewed and publicly available ToxTemp documents describing eight different cell-based toxicological test methods are selected.
-These ToxTemp documents accompany two base publications as supporting information and are listed together with the reported assay name in Table 1.
-The base publications are the OECD recommendations on Evaluation of Data from the Developmental Neurotoxicity In-Vitro Testing Battery1 and the EFSA Pilot Project on New Approach Methodologies (NAMs) for Tebufenpyrad Risk Assessment2.
-One may note that these ToxTemp documents were authored under two principal investigators at two institutions, so despite a document count of eight, it reflects only a limited diversity in answering styles.
+These externally-completed templates accompany two base publications as supporting information and are listed together with the reported assay name in Table 1.
+The base publications are the “OECD recommendations on Evaluation of Data from the “Developmental Neurotoxicity In-Vitro Testing Battery”1 and the “EFSA Pilot Project on New Approach Methodologies (NAMs) for Tebufenpyrad Risk Assessment”2.
+One may note that these ToxTemp documents were authored under only two principal investigators at two institutions, so despite a document count of eight, it reflects only a limited diversity in answering styles.
 In addition, this positive control assumes that all information needed is present within the provided context document, a fair but not necessarily strictly fulfilled assumption.
-A spot investigation of the documents shows that a small number of questions are not answered Nmissing, see Table 1.
+An investigation of the documents shows that a small number of questions are not answered Nmissing, see Table 1.
 For example, researchers may opt to give only an abstract without answering the individuals subquestions that accompany the ToxTemp abstract instructions.
 This is corrected for in the analyses.

-Additionally, to analyse the quality of the selected ToxTemp documents, each expert-generated ToxTemp question-answer pair is independently assessed using an LLM-as-a-judge approach26 (gpt-4o), and assigned one of three quality ratings: ‘High’: Fully or nearly fully addresses the question; content is relevant and complete, ‘Medium’: Partially addresses the question or lacks clarity.
-‘Low’: Does not address the question or is missing.
+Additionally, the quality of the selected expert-completed ToxTemp documents is assessed by independently evaluating each expert-generated question-answer pair.
+Using an LLM-as-a-judge model (gpt-4o), a predefined rubric is applied to rate whether answers adequately address the corresponding ToxTemp question, assigning one of three quality ratings: ‘High’: Fully or nearly fully addresses the question; content is relevant and complete, ‘Medium’: Partially addresses the question or lacks clarity.
+‘Low’: Does not address the question or is missing.This so-called LLM-as-a-judge approach provides a scalable and internally consistent proxy for manual review, though it may fail to capture domain-specific nuances and could introduce model-specific biases28.

 Input preparation